Ahmed Rushdi Mostari

-Ahmed Rushdi Mostari (also spelled Ahmad Roshdi, with Rushdi/Roshdi being his sobriquet; 1637–1699/1700) was a Bosnian Mevlevi poet from Mostar.
+Ahmed Rushdi Mostari (also spelled Ahmad Roshdi, with Rushdi/Roshdi being his sobriquet; 1637–1699/1700) was a Bosniak Mevlevi poet from Mostar.
 The son of a certain Abdullah, at a young age, he moved to Constantinople (modern-day Istanbul), where he attended a palace page-school (becoming an ʿajemi oghlan).
 He later became a teacher (mudarres), before withdrawing from public service and becoming the manager of a bookshop.
 Rushdi's reputation stems from his talent as a gifted poet, and in particular one who wrote about philosophical imagination and symbolism pertaining to Sufism.
 He authored a divan, in which, amongst others, are three ghazals and one qet'a in Persian.
-Roshdi's poetry is written in the "Indian style" and is noted for its heavy melancholy, being related to the death and burial of his only son.
+Rushdi's poetry is written in the "Indian style" and is noted for its heavy melancholy, being related to the death and burial of his only son.